vormkracht10/filament-mails/README.md

 -   Collect feedback about the delivery from email providers using webhooks
 -   Get automatically notified when email bounces
 -   Prune logging of emails periodically
--   Resend logged email to another recipient
+-   Resend logged email to same or another recipient

 ## Upcoming features